RocketDerp/April14_2025/Grim_Blunt/August_2025_USA_List.md

-# August 2025 USA "List"
+# August 2025 USA "Concerns List"

 We the People of the United States of America

 Same page understandings and comprehensions.
+Concerns, priorities.

 **NOTE: very very very incomplete, unedited, brain damage author**